SevenShepherd/SevenShepherd.github.io/_posts/2021-11-01-rational-discourse.markdown

 ## **The Christian Method Of Dealing With Slander**

+> "With their words, the godless destroy their friends, but knowledge will rescue the righteous." &mdash; Pr 11:9

+Imagine, for a moment, the perfect transcendental infinite God beyond the spatiotemporal limitations of human understanding.
+A perfect representation of [agape](https://biblehub.com/greek/26.htm) love (1 Jn 4:8) who was made manifest in the flesh (Jn 1:1-3,14) to give his life as a ransom for the sins of the world (Ro 3:23, 1 Ti 2:6, Mt 20:28, Mk 10:45).

 > "Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For My yoke is easy and My burden is light." &mdash; Jesus, Matthew 11:28-30
+For My yoke is easy and My burden is light." &mdash; Jesus, Mt 11:28-30

-Imagine, for a moment, the perfect transcendental infinite God beyond the spatiotemporal limitations of human understanding.
-A perfect representation of [agape](https://biblehub.com/greek/26.htm) love (1 Jn 4:8) who was made manifest in the flesh (Jn 1:1-3,14) to give his life as a ransom for the sins of the world (Ro 3:23, 1 Ti 2:6, Mt 20:28, Mk 10:45).

 <!-- > The one who does not love [[ἀγαπῶν]](https://biblehub.com/greek/25.htm) does not know God, for God is love [[ἀγάπη]](https://biblehub.com/greek/26.htm). &mdash; 1 John 4:8, on agape love -->